INDIAN FABRICS WITH INTRICATE PRINTS

 What is a Silk Brocade?

+It is a richly patterned silk fabric characterized by the use of gold and silver thread.
+Silk Brocades are luxury textiles.
 In the Tibetan language, the word for silk brocade is gya-ser, this term being widely prevalent even today amongst the textile traders of Banaras.
 There are however regional names also; for instance, in both Ladakh and Bhutan, it is called gos-chen. literally meaning the 'great garment.'

-Tibet's Connection with Silk:
+Tibet's Connection with Silk

 The gift of silk was first brought to Tibet from China; by the Chinese princess who married King Songtsen Gampo of Tibet in the first part of the seventh century.
 Slowly, this fascinating textile penetrated all aspects of Tibetan daily life, developing into an integral part of their religious and secular ethos.